-Not only does eating too much sodium over the long term raise health concerns for people with kidney disease, hypertension, heart disease and other chronic conditions, but it can also increase the risk for developing chronic diseases such as hypertension and heart disease, says New York-based dietitian Allison Knott, RDN, CSSD.
+Not only does eating too much sodium over the long term raise health concerns for people with kidney disease, hypertension (high blood pressure), heart disease and other chronic conditions, but it can also increase the risk for developing chronic diseases such as high blood pressure and heart disease, says New York-based dietitian Allison Knott, RDN, CSSD.

 So where exactly is your salt hiding?
-Read on for the saltiest processed foods out there, per the Centers for Disease Control and Prevention (CDC), and the delicious swaps to replace them.
+The Centers for Disease Control and Prevention (CDC) and the American Heart Association's "salty six" list the saltiest processed foods out there — and we've got delicious swaps to replace them.

 Bread can pack in around 230 milligrams per slice, and that's before you make a sandwich with two slices and fill it with meat and condiments.
 For example, Pepperidge Farm Farmhouse Hearty White Bread contains 230 milligrams per slice — that's 10 percent of your Daily Value (DV) of sodium.